jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 effectively removing it from consideration.

-A FlowSchema's `distinguisherMethod.type` determines how requests matching that schema will be separated into flows for the fair queuing algorithm.
+A FlowSchema's `distinguisherMethod.type` determines how requests matching that schema will be separated into flows.
 It may be either `ByUser`, in which case one requesting user will not be able to starve other users of capacity, or `ByNamespace`, in which case requests for resources in one namespace will not be able to starve requests for resources in other